gemesa/shadow-shell/README.md

 ## ARM64 codebase

-I have an x64 PC so to build and run ARM64 binaries my preference is to use an ARM64v8 Docker container.
+I have an x64 PC so to quickly build and run ARM64 binaries my preference is to use an ARM64v8 Docker container.
 Alternatively an ARM64 cross-compiler and QEMU could also be used (Docker is doing something similar under the hood).
 This setup has some limitations though as it does not implement `ptrace` so `strace` and `gdb` cannot be used.

 ```
 $ sudo docker build -t my-arm64-dev-env .
 $ sudo docker run --rm -it -v "$(pwd)":/workspace my-arm64-dev-env /bin/bash
 # make arm64
 ```

+If you have a Raspberry Pi you can use it with all the debugging tools including `strace` and `gdb`.

 # How to use